-User and Device Security enforced by ensuring that all users and devices have the same level of protection.
+User and Device Security is enforced by ensuring that all users and devices (including mobile devices) have the same level of protection as they access resources.

-Multifactor Authentication for all staff who access files.
+Multifactor Authentication is mandatory for all staff who access files.
+In this case, fingerprint identification is used.